 - The dryness persists even after applying hydrating packs and oils.

-- There is moderate to severe pruritus (itching) that hinders the child’s sleep and food patterns.
+- There is moderate to severe pruritus (causing an itchy scalp), that hinders the child’s sleep and food patterns.

 - There is hair loss.